EclipseFdn/openpass.eclipse.org/content/resources/_index.md

 ## Report a Bug

-The openPASS WG uses Tuleap, an open source agile project management tool.
+The openPASS WG uses GitLab, an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
 Among other things, we are using it to track bugs, create user stories, epics and plan the next releases.
-Under the tracker “Bug” you can report your bug.
-Furthermore, you can find a summary which concludes all the previous fixed, ongoing and the new bugs. <ins>[Click here to create your first bug](https://tuleap.eclipse.org/plugins/tracker/?tracker=112)</ins>.
+Under the tracker “Issues” you can report your bug.
+Furthermore, you can find a summary which concludes all the previous fixed, ongoing and new bugs. <ins>[Click here to create your first bug](https://gitlab.eclipse.org/eclipse/simopenpass/simopenpass/-/issues)</ins>.